saulpw/visidata/docs/tours.rst

 VisiData Tour
 =============

-Example query: using [birdsdiet.tsv](../sample_data/birdsdiet.tsv), what is the relationship between the diet and average mass of passerine birds?
+Example query: using birdsdiet.tsv_, what is the relationship between the diet and average mass of passerine birds?
 -------------------------------------------------------------------------------------------------------------------

 .. image:: img/birdsdiet_bymass.gif